 Each clinic has their own practices but generally, up to ten separate donations of semen are required once it has passed laboratory screening.

-- They sperm are abnormal or carry genetically-linked disorders
+- Their sperm are abnormal or carry genetically-linked disorders.

 - If the freezing process renders them unsuitable to use.

 Most recipients are keen to have some say in the physical characteristics of the sperm they receive.
 Some choose to request sperm being stored for future pregnancies if they want to have future children with the same biological father.